-We will focus our resources on reducing worker exploitation through targeted operations, inspections and enforcement.
-Our aim is to run a series of operations throughout the year which will disrupt and deter those who continue to fail to comply with the licensing regime.
+As we become fully operational, we will focus our resources on reducing worker exploitation through targeted operations, inspections and enforcement.
+Our aim is to run a series of projects throughout the year which will disrupt and deter those who continue to fail to comply with the licensing regime.
 We will also focus on improving the quality, timeliness and efficiency of licensing, compliance, enforcement and non-operational support processes.
-We have increased our enforcement resources in 2009.
-This will allow us to direct more front-line staff to enforcement work.
+We are increasing our enforcement resources in 2008 through the reallocation of responsibilities.
+This will allow us to direct more front-line staff to project and operational work.
 Effective partnership working with other government agencies will also allow us to carry out joint enforcement activity and assist in the generation of industry-specific intelligence and information on organised criminality.